 Example of an employee stipend

-In the example above, Sam’s company has allocated $100 per month to her and other employees to spend on the following perk categories: continuous learning, health and wellness, and food.
+In the example above, Sam’s company has allocated $100 per month to her and other employees to spend on the following stipend categories: continuous learning, health and wellness, and food.

 This month, Sam: